-Their strong sense of smell enables urban foxes to sneak into your yard and easily locate any food.
-Foxes have several scent glands on various parts of the body, including the tail, face, saliva, footpads, and around the anus.
+Their strong sense of smell enables urban foxes to sneak into your yard and quickly locate any food.
+Foxes have several scent glands on various body parts, including the tail, face, saliva, footpads, and around the anus.

-Fights – In addition to sibling rivalry, fights can be common and deadly among foxes, especially during mating seasons.
+Fights – Besides sibling rivalry, arguments can be shared and deadly among foxes, especially during mating seasons.

 While a submissive fox is likely to remain obedient to a dominant fox, the same cannot be said when two foxes are evenly matched.
 They will square off and approach each other sideways while displaying both fearful and aggressive postures.

 Caches – Food caching is a common practice that red foxes learn from an early age.
 When food is in surplus, a fox will use its possessive nature to store and safeguard surplus food for future consumption.

-Foxes do not want to go through the practical difficulties of watching over the surplus food.
+Foxes do not want to go through the practical difficulties of watching over surplus food.
 They will dig up an area and store the food there.
-To reduce the chance of forgetting where the cache is, the fox will leave some form of scent to help it when tracking it.
+To reduce the chance of forgetting where the cache is, the fox will leave a scent to help it find it.

 How Does a Fox Learn to Camouflage?

 Even though foxes are predators, they are also prey to several animals, such as coyotes and hawks.
 Foxes have learned to outsmart predators in different ways.
 Foxes are known to carefully assess any situation to avoid errors or making rushed decisions that may be critical to their survival.

-Foxes can camouflage by blending into trees, grass, bushes, and tree bark.
-Foxes are amazing at adapting to various conditions and situations.
+Foxes can camouflage by blending into trees, grass, bushes, and bark.
+Foxes are fantastic at adapting to various conditions and situations.
 A fox can stay extremely quiet, remaining unnoticed while analyzing a problem and the best course of action to keep safe.

 Whatever the situation, a fox will always use its intelligence to achieve its goals and enhance its survival chances.